Cyoo9/Cruise-Management-System/README.md

 - Implemented error handling for status types, date format (commented out to use helper function created by Charles), and integer boundaries for cuirse costs, cruise sold, and number of seats.
 # Charles
 - Implemented parseDate helper function
-- Implemented BookCruise, ListNumberOfAvailableSeats, ListsTotalNumberofrepairsPerShip
+- Implemented BookCruise, ListNumberOfAvailableSeats, ListsTotalNumberofRepairsPerShip
 - Debugging/Editing